tkhang1999/semantic-food-search/README.md

 # Solr-SBERT-semantic-search
-This is a simple web demo of semantic search (search by meaning) on food reviews using Solr and BERT embeddings.
+This is a simple web demo of semantic search (search by meaning) on food products using Solr and BERT embeddings.

 ## Introduction
 In information retrieval, retrieved documents are ranked by relevance to the query.